-ADVERSE CHILDHOOD EXPERIENCES
+ADVERSE CHILDHOOD EXPERIENCES (ACEs)

-Creating and sustaining safe, stable, nurturing relationships and environments for all children and families can prevent ACEs and help all children reach their full health and life potential.(Nat'l Center for Injury Prevention and Control)
+Creating and sustaining safe, stable, nurturing relationships and environments for all children and families can prevent Adverse Childhood Experiences and help all children reach their full health and life potential.(Nat'l Center for Injury Prevention and Control)

 Presentations To Learn More About ACEs and